Menu Top

 Given:

-Two concentric circles with common centre O.
+Two concentric circles with a common centre O.

-Radius of the larger circle, R = $5$ cm.
+Radius of the larger circle, $R = 5$ cm.

-Radius of the smaller circle, r = $3$ cm.
+Radius of the smaller circle, $r = 3$ cm.

 To Find: